backstage/backstage/docs/frontend-system/utility-apis/05-migrating.md

 /** @public */
 export default createPlugin({
   id: 'example',
-  extensions: [workApi],
+  extensions: [exampleWorkApi],
 });
 ```

 ## Further work

 Since utility APIs are now complete extensions, you may want to take a bigger look at how they used to be used, and what the new frontend system offers.
-You may for example consider [adding configurability or inputs](./04-configuring.md) to your API, if that makes sense for your current application.
+You may for example consider [adding configurability or inputs](./02-creating.md) to your API, if that makes sense for your current application.